Self editing 4 fiction #4 ~ Point of View

-Self Editing 4 Fiction #1 ~ Intro
+Self Editing for Fiction #1 ~ Intro

 A lot has happened in the publishing industry over the last 25 years.
 The traditional industry has contracted due to competition from independently published authors (and the surreptitious surge into the publishing market by Amazon).